Daniel Lloyd (cyclist): Other races

+Management career

+After finishing his road career with Team IG–Sigma Sport, in 2013 Lloyd was announced as an assistant directeur sportif for the team.
+He made his managerial debut at the 2013 Tour of Britain.

+Broadcasting career

+Since 2012, Lloyd has worked as a broadcaster and content creator for Global Cycling Network (GCN).

-Lloyd is the lead presenter for GCN's news and race preview shows.
+Lloyd is the lead presenter for GCN's news and race preview shows, often alongside former IG-Sigma teammate Simon Richardson.
 He has used this platform to voice his opinion on cycling matters, for example regarding whether only amateur and unsigned riders should be eligible to compete in the men's under-23 road race at the UCI World Championships.
 As of 2022 the event is also open to professionals who meet the age criteria, with Lloyd opining that contracted riders should only be eligible for the elite road race event.

-He also combines commentary and in-studio punditry during Eurosport and GCN coverage of Grand Tour and other major races alongside Orla Chennaoui, Adam Blythe, Robbie McEwen, Sean Kelly and others.
+After GCN owner Play Sports Networks (PSN) was acquired by Eurosport parent company Warner Bros.
+Discovery in 2019, he also provided commentary and in-studio punditry during Eurosport and GCN+ coverage of Grand Tour and other major races.
+After Warner sold their majority stake in PSN back to the company's founders in 2024, Lloyd announced that he would no longer appear on Eurosport programming and would be focusing solely on his role at GCN.
+With the closure of the GCN+ streaming service and GCN website, Lloyd's involvement will predominantly focus on content for the GCN YouTube channel.

+He has also served as the international English finish line commentator for the Giro d'Italia.